-- Internationally important populations of regularly occurring migratory species; and - An internationally important assemblage of waterfowl.
+• Internationally important populations of regularly occurring migratory species.

-Exe Estuary SPA citation was written on September 1991 and classified on March 1992 and it is that citation on which this advice is based.
-Exe Estuary was also listed on March 1992 as a Ramsar site under the Ramsar convention for its internationally important wetland status.
+Northumbria Coast was classified as an SPA on 2 February 2000 and it is that citation on which this advice is based.
+The Northumbria Coast was also listed on 2 February 2000 as a Ramsar site under the Ramsar Convention for its internationally important wetland status.